 - There are many types and styles of products on the market.
-Some features are: - o nelaton (plastic) or silicone - o non-lubricated, pre-lubricated (water soluble gel) or hydrophilic (with or without water added) - o additional features such as double wrapping, 'slides' or closed bag system. - Most males will use a 14Fg sized catheter to allow quicker drainage of urine. - Some catheters are different lengths (30cm 40cm) and may affect use - Ensure all equipment is available prior to commencing catheterisation
+Some features are: - nelaton (plastic) or silicone - non-lubricated, pre-lubricated (water soluble gel) or hydrophilic (with or without water added) - o additional features such as double wrapping, 'slides' or closed bag system. - Most females will use a 12Fg sized catheter but a 14Fg can be used to allow quicker drainage of urine - Ensure all equipment is available prior to commencing catheterisation